quanqinle/MyAssistant/README.md

 The purpose of the project is to integrate all the back-end services I need in daily work and life.
 Furthermore, in this project, I will practice the skills I learned and accumulate some useful code snippets.

 > Note!
-> A purely private project, fork is not recommended.
+> A completely private project, forking is not recommended.

 # Technology overview